Elements of Effective College Teaching

 I believe that respect for the student can be accomplished in several ways.
 First, it is important to thank the student for questions.
 Second, one can strive to treat every question as important.
 Third, one can acknowledge that there are different perspectives on an issue that may be valid.
 Fourth, one can reinforce the value of the perspective of the student by providing additional ideas consistent with the perspective.

 I believe that the comprehension and memory for concepts greatly depends on the presentation of examples that are (a) concrete, (b) logical, and (c) relevant to everyday life.
+Also, using humorous examples may be a good way to present some ideas.

 In my view, great professors are able to foster intellectual discussions that involve interesting questions and critical thinking.
 Being able to select the right discussion questions may facilitate meaningful learning by increasing intrinsic motivation.